 Ernest Shipman’s 1919 production of Back To God’s Country (his wife Nell wrote the screenplay based on a James Oliver Curwood short story and starred as the heroine, including a scene where she swam naked in a waterfall-fed northern river ) eclipsed all other made-in-Canada productions in box-office ticket numbers and popularity, before or since, becoming our biggest motion picture success of all time — and that’s well-nigh a hundred years ago!

 By the mid 1920’s, the Hollywood Movie Moguls had begun their ruthless destruction of competing independent movie makers and theatre owners throughout North America.
 The U.S. government — spurred on by what Ernest Shipman called “New York financial interests” — imposed a “special tariff on the importation of Canadian films” into the States.

 The Ottawa governments of Arthur Meighen and then William Lyon Mackenzie King, supported by the Progressive Party, refused to respond to Ernest Shipman’s impassioned public plea for a “retaliatory tariff” against Hollywood films.

 Thus the pertinacious extermination of Canada’s vibrant nationalistic film industry was a done deal.
 The new Canadian Spirit that had been born during the fiery 1911 election — and in Flanders Fields and the bloody battles of Passchendaele and Vimy Ridge — was crushed by a closer enemy.
 Ernest Shipman was among the first of our cultural casualties.
-No major Canadian motion picture producers survived the cold-blooded pogrom.
+No major Canadian motion picture producers survived.